Arthur Jones (American football): College career

-In 2005, as a true freshman, Jones was redshirted.
+In 2005, as a true freshman at Syracuse University, Jones was redshirted.
+Jones played more regularly in 2006.
 In a 34–14 win over Miami (Ohio), Jones sacked their quarterback, Daniel Raudabaugh, for a loss of seven yards.
 On November 11, 2006, in a game at Raymond James Stadium home of the South Florida Bulls, Jones recovered the first fumble of his collegiate career.
 In the same game he recorded a career-high five tackles.
-After playing in every game, Jones had 15 tackles (including sacks) and one fumble recovery.
+After playing in every game of the 2006 season, Jones had 15 tackles (including sacks) and one fumble recovery.

-Against Illinois, after Jones made a tackle on third down, Post-Standard blogger and local radio host Brent Axe wrote, "Arthur Jones is having the game of his life right now."
+The following year, against Illinois, after Jones made a tackle on third down, Post-Standard blogger and local radio host Brent Axe wrote, "Arthur Jones is having the game of his life right now."
 As of October 21, 2007, Jones had five tackles for a loss.
 As of November 2, Jones had 14.5 tackles after the ball carrier crossed the line of scrimmage.
 In the beginning of the second half against South Florida on November 11, Jones injured his ankle on a chop block.
 On November 17, Jones was held out of the game against Connecticut and according to coach Greg Robinson the decision came because, "Arthur has been too good of a football player for us to risk putting him out there and really getting him hurt."
-For the season, he played in every game but the Connecticut game and was named Second-team All-Big East.
+For the season, he played in every game but the Connecticut game and was named second-team All-Big East.
 His season high in tackles came against Iowa when he had nine.

 On September 10, 2008, against Penn State, Jones had one sack and three tackles for a loss.
 After one month, Jones had four sacks to be one of the leaders for the Orange.
-After the 2008 season, Jones was named to the First-team All-Big East Conference and was an All-America candidate.
+After the 2008 season, Jones was named to the first-team All-Big East Conference and was an All-America candidate.
 Jones was one of only 10 players on the team to start every game.
 His season high in tackles came against Rutgers when he had eight.
 Following Syracuse's upset win over Notre Dame he was named Big East Defensive Player of the Week and was also awarded an ESPN Helmet Sticker for his performance.
 He ranks sixth on the Orange career record list for tackles for loss.

-In 2009, Jones missed three games, playing in nine and made 19 tackles (7 for losses) and 1.5 sacks and recovered 2 fumbles and was named First-team All-Big East for the second consecutive season.
+In 2009, Jones missed three games, playing in nine and made 19 tackles (7 for losses) and 1.5 sacks and recovered 2 fumbles and was named first-team All-Big East for the second consecutive season.